 Pacemaker channels and brain excitability

-The brain is an intricate electrical machine that needs to be nimble enough to adapt quickly to information but can’t be too unstable for risk of having seizures.
+The brain is an intricate electrical machine that needs to be nimble enough to adapt quickly to information but can’t be too unstable for the risk of having seizures.

-A range of different ion channels work in concert to keep this balance.
-One such type of channel is the HCN channel that passes a pacemaker current.
+A range of different ion channels works in concert to keep this balance.
+One such type of channel is the HCN channel which passes a pacemaker current.
 These channels are important for a range of brain functions that include learning and memory, fear and sleep.
-Dysfunction in these channels can also cause disease including epilepsy, mood disturbances and cognitive decline.
+Dysfunction in these channels can also cause disease, including epilepsy, mood disturbances and cognitive decline.
 Knowing how these channels control neuron excitability is therefore central to our understanding of the working and pathological brain.
 The laboratory has just acquired a Polygon light stimulator that can precisely pattern light allowing the interrogation of neuron and synaptic function.

 Our research aims to understand how HCN channels control neuron excitability to better comprehend the working and pathological brain and their implications in various brain functions and diseases such as epilepsy, mood disturbances and cognitive decline.

 Students who are applying to study at The Florey can register their interest in this project.
 Refer to our step-by-step guide to help you with your application.